PnS2018/pns2018.github.com/session_02.md

 ### Learning Rate Scheduling

 Above sections discuss the methods that have a fixed initial learning rate.
 The learning rate is either static or adjusted by the training algorithm itself.
 Recent research suggested that instead of using these optimizers, it is better to schedule the learning rate throughout the training.
-Normally, this involves even more expensive parameter searching because the researcher has to predefine the "schedule" of the use of learning rate at different stage of training.
+Normally, this involves even more expensive parameter searching because the researcher has to predefine the "schedule" of the use of learning rate at the different stage of training.

+Fortunately, over the years, there are some empirical training schedules that work fine across the tasks.
 We do not discuss this in detail since this is out of scope of this module.
+However, we do encourage readers to find some recent papers in large scale image recognition and natural language processing papers where they employ such training schedules.

 __Remark__: SGD and its variants represent the most popular group of training algorithms.
 However, there are other optimization algorithms available and extensively studied by Machine Learning researchers, such as energy based models, evolutionary algorithms, genetic algorithms, Bayesian optimization.

-__Remark__: Sebastian Ruder surveyed almost all popular variants of SGDs in a [blog post](http://ruder.io/optimizing-gradient-descent/index.html)
+__Remark__: Sebastian Ruder surveyed almost all popular variants of SGDs in a [blog post](http://ruder.io/optimizing-gradient-descent/index.html).

 ### Training model in Keras

-After you defined a model by using the `Model` class (see above model examples for linear regression, logistic regression and softmax regression), you will need to compile the model with some loss function and a optimizer.
-In Keras, this can be done by using the `compile` API:
+After you defined a model by using the `Model` class (see above model examples for linear regression, logistic regression, and softmax regression), you will need to compile the model with some loss function and an optimizer.
+In Keras, we can use the `compile` API:

 ```python
 model.compile(loss="mean_squared_error",